5 Myths of Cloud-Based Accounting Software: Debunked

 Myth 1: Cloud Software is Expensive

-Most cloud-based accounting software is subscription-based and has users pay monthly or annually to keep using it.
+Most of the cloud-based accounting software is subscription-based and has users pay monthly or annually to keep using it.
 Since it’s a recurring cost, many people feel that it adds up and becomes more expensive than traditional, desktop accounting software.
-However, cloud-based accounting software can cost as little as $5 per month and can offer quite a bit more than desktop software.
+However, cloud-based accounting software can cost as little as $5 per month and can offer quite a bit more than your traditional desktop software.

 Cloud-based accounting software also allows users to access information from anywhere with an internet connection, rather than being tied to the office.
-This can increase productivity and help make sure the accounting is done each month, regardless of where the staff is located.
+This increases productivity and helps make sure the accounting is done each month, regardless of where the staff is located.
+It will no longer matter if your accountant is on holidays in New York, at grandpa's in Czechia or sitting in your office, he will always have up to date data for his work at the hand's reach.
 Leveraging a cloud-based accounting software can greatly reduce office expenses since the team is no longer required to be on-site to perform their duties.
 Fewer expenses lead to an increase in profits in the long run.